-This method retrieves user account data.
+This method retrieves account data for the specified user.

 us1.gigya.com- For the US data center.

 au1- For the Australian data center.

 If you are not sure of your site's data center, see Finding Your Data Center.

 |||UID||string||The unique ID of the user for which to retrieve data.
 Use either this parameter or regToken .|

 If you call this method through an external OAuth2 SDK, then the UID may be passed implicitly within the access_token.